Wildcats (comics): Reception

 Andy Butcher reviewed the first graphic novel compendium of WildC.A.T.s: Covert Action Teams for Arcane magazine, rating it a 6 out of 10 overall.
 Butcher comments that "of all the artists who've tried to write, Lee is one of the more successful.
 Despite some confusing flashbacks at the start, he is at least capable of stringing a story together.
 As long as you concentrate (a lot of characters and factions are introduced very quickly), it's an enjoyable if fairly linear tale.
 And of course, the art is simply stunning."

 In other media

 TV series

-A WildC.A.T.s TV series was created in 1994.
+A Wild C.A.T.s TV series was created in 1994.
 It had only thirteen episodes and a more family-friendly storyline.
 As a result, there were numerous changes from the source material, such as Voodoo being an adolescent rather than an ex-stripper and Lord Emp being an ordinary human.
 The group was composed of all the original 'C.A.T.s.
 The major villain was Helspont, but the Troika and the Coda were featured.
 A parody of the series, MadD.O.G.s, was seen during Alan Moore's run in the comics.
 The series was produced by Nelvana Limited and WildStorm Productions.